ansys/pyansys/README.rst

 Welcome to the PyAnsys Project!

 The PyAnsys project is a collection of Python packages to enable the usage of Ansys products through Python.
-As of now, these packages are focused on MAPDL and post processing of MAPDL related files, but will grow to encompass more products and features as the project develops and matures.

-This project originally began as a single package, ``pyansys``, and has been expanded to four main packages:
+This project originally began as a single package, ``pyansys``, and has been expanded to five main packages:

 - `PyMAPDL <https://mapdldocs.pyansys.com/>`__ : Pythonic interface to MAPDL
 - `PyAEDT <https://aedtdocs.pyansys.com/>`__ : Pythonic interface to AEDT